DSCI-310-2025/incomepredictability/README.md

 ## Authors

-Developed by Michael Tham, Yui Mikuriya, Benjamin Gerochi, and Izzy Zhou (Group 8) for STAT 301 at UBC.
+Developed by Michael Tham, Yui Mikuriya, Benjamin Gerochi, and Izzy Zhou (Group 8) for DSCI 310 at UBC.